-01 Nov 2013 -- A three-day workshop on South-East Asian socio-economic scenarios for climate change and food security will be launched on 5 November 2013 at Ha Long Bay by the Food and Agriculture Organization of the United Nations (FAO), in co-operation with the Ministry of Agriculture and Rural Development of the Republic of Vietnam and in partnership with the Consultative Group on International Agricultural Research (CGIAR) Research Program on Climate Change, Agriculture and Food Security (CCAFS) and the United Nations Environmental Programme (UNEP).
+01 Nov 2013 -- A three-day workshop on South-East Asian socio-economic scenarios for climate change and food security will be launched on 5 November 2013 at Ha Long Bay by the Food and Agriculture Organization of the United Nations (FAO), in co-operation with the Ministry of Agriculture and Rural Development of the Republic of Vietnam and in partnership with the Consultative Group on International Agricultural Research (CGIAR) Research Program on Climate Change, Agriculture and Food Security (CCAFS) and the project of UNEP-WCMC (UNEP-World Conservation Monitoring Centre).

 This activity is part of the FAO project “Climate-Smart Agriculture: capturing the synergies among mitigation, adaptation and food security” implemented within the Economics and Policy Innovations for Climate-Smart Agriculture (EPIC) Programme.
 The project, funded by the European Commission, was launched in January 2012 in Malawi, Vietnam and Zambia.
 It aims to support partner counties in their transition towards Climate-Smart Agriculture.